BobBuildTool/bob/doc/manual/configuration.rst

 git
    The ``git`` SCM requires at least an ``url`` attribute.
 The URL might be any valid Git URL.
-To checkout a branch other than *master* add a ``branch`` attribute with the branch name.
-To checkout a tag instead of a branch specify it with ``tag``.
+To checkout a branch other than *master*, add a ``branch`` attribute with the branch name.
+To checkout a tag instead of a branch, specify it with ``tag``.
 You may specify the commit id directly with a ``commit`` attribute too.